arujashrivastava/Student-Result-Status/README.md

 # Student-Result-Status
-A Java servlet-based application that processes student scores, displaying pass/fail status for each subject and calculating the overall average.
-Built using Jakarta Servlet API, JSP for dynamic web pages, and HTML/CSS for frontend design.

 This is a Java servlet-based application designed to process student scores and display their pass/fail status for each subject along with the overall average.
 The application is built using the Jakarta Servlet API, JSP (JavaServer Pages) for web page generation, and HTML/CSS for frontend presentation.

 # Features